Pain relief options

 Having a water birth and using a birth pool

-Find out why using water can help you in labour and discover if having a water birth could be the right choice for you.
+Find out why using water can help you during labour and discover if having a water birth could be the right choice for you.

-Around two in ten women giving birth in England use water or a birth pool for coping with pain during labour, according to a survey by the Care Quality Commission (CQC) in 2018.
-However, not all women stay in the water to give birth, the survey found that one in ten women have their babies in a birth pool.
+Around two in ten women giving birth in England use water to cope with pain during labour, according to a 2018 survey by the Care Quality Commission, and one in ten women have their babies in a birth pool.

 Because the water supports your weight, it can be easier to move around and get into comfortable positions.
 Being enclosed and surrounded by water in a birth pool can also give you a sense of privacy, which in itself may help labour to progress.

 Some women report an increased feeling of birth satisfaction after giving birth in water.
-Water births might also be easier than being on dry land as the water provides support, allowing you to get into upright positions that are beneficial for labour.
+Water births might also be easier as the water provides support, allowing you to get into upright positions that are beneficial for labour.